HsiaoKaiFan/TLSformer/README.md

 ### Installing

-Before you use TLSformer, you can firstly prepare a conda environment.
+Before you use TLSformer, you can firstly create a conda environment.

 Using yaml file to create TLSformer conda environment